Biocon Q2FY23 Revenue at Rs 2,384 Cr., Up 23 percent; Core EBITDA at Rs 816 Cr., Up 34 percent Gross R&D Spend at Rs 252 Crore, Up 52 percent

-Bengaluru (Karnataka) [India], November 15 (ANI/NewsVoir): Biocon Ltd. (BSE code: 532523, NSE: BIOCON), an innovation-led global biopharmaceuticals company, today announced its consolidated financial results for the second quarter ended September 30, 2022.
+Bengaluru (Karnataka) [India], November 15 (ANI/NewsVoir): Biocon Ltd, an innovation-led global biopharmaceuticals company, today announced its consolidated financial results for the second quarter ended September 30, 2022.

 Leadership Comments